Smith College Botanic Garden

 SDS 236 Data Journalism (4 Credits)

 Data journalism is the practice of telling stories with data.
-This course will focus on journalistic practices, interviewing data as a source, and interpreting results in context.
-We will discuss the importance of audience in a journalistic context, and will focus on statistical ideas of variation and bias.
-The course will include hands-on work with data, using appropriate computational tools such as R, Python, and data APIs.
-In addition, we will explore the use of visualization and storytelling tools such as Tableau, plot.ly, and D3.
+This course focuses on journalistic practices, interviewing data as a source, and interpreting results in context.
+The course discusses the importance of audience in a journalistic context and focuses on statistical ideas of variation and bias.
+The course includes hands-on work with data, using appropriate computational tools such as R, Python, and data APIs.
+In addition, the course explores the use of visualization and storytelling tools such as Tableau, plot.ly, and D3.
 No prior experience with programming or journalism is required.
 Prerequisites: An introductory statistics course (including SDS 220, SOC 204, GOV 203, ECO 220, PSY 201).
 Enrollment limited to 20.
-WI {M}
+WI Mathematics

 Fall, Spring, Variable